 This list of cozy mysteries feature a wide-range of gardeners: from medieval monks and botany professors to amateur gardeners and florists.

 If you have to pick just one, I highly recommend Susan Wittig Albert's China Bayles Herbal Mystery Series.
 China abandoned her career as a lawyer to buy an herb shop, Thyme and Seasons, in Pecan Springs, Texas.
 Each of her mysteries has a signature herb that is connected to a major theme, and each is liberally sprinkled with information on growing and using herbs.
-The most recent book in the series is Queen Anne's Lace, and if you love them as much as I do, you can always sign up for the hold list for the next book in the series.
+The most recent book in the series is Queen Anne's Lace, and if you love them as much as I do, you can always sign up for the hold list for the next book in the series, opens a new window.

 And of course, you must check out Rosemary & Thyme—Glorious gardens and classic whodunits combine in this British series seen on public television.